-If you wish to log the clip using RS-422 deck control with UltraStudio, DeckLink or Multibridge, enter the desired In and Out points using either the Set In and Set Out buttons, or manually by typing the timecode and clicking Log Clip.
+If you wish to log the clip using RS-422 deck control, enter the desired In and Out points using either the Set In and Set Out buttons, or manually by typing the timecode and clicking Log Clip.
 The empty clip will now appear in the Project window.
 Repeat this until you have logged all of the clips you wish to batch capture.